Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 ![](http://blog.sei.cmu.edu/assets/content/Traceability-Model.png)

 - "**Empathy** allows software makers and operators to help each other deliver the best possible functionality and operability on behalf of their customers."
 [Katherine Daniels](http://devopsdays.org/events/2014-minneapolis/proposals/Devops%20Is%20Dead/)
 - monitor everything !
 CPU, openFD, procCount...
 For services: throughput + delay + completness (% of potential src data processed).
 And store historical data !
+Distributed tracing tools: Twitter’s Zipkin, Google’s Dapper
 - zero config: config is hard to document, hard to update, hard to set up, its persistent state can overlaps with other data
 - emails are evil: no guarantee it will be actioned + no guarantee anyone is subscribed + sense of false security as it works from time to time
 - when an alarm is raised, alerting tools should give a maximum of *context* on the system state and what triggered it